milodude/nasa_api/README.md

 8. Sembast as local db to be able to use the app without connection.
 9. Used dotenv to securely store privater keys

-## ===== Review after deliver =====
+## ===== Review after deliver and fixes =====

+I have done all the reviews in a day.

 1. Documentation: No instructions for running the tests; - Done
 2. Security: API Key embedded in the code, which is extremely insecure;  - Done.
 Used dotenv to address this issue.
 3. Code structure: The local DataSource is implemented outside the feature layers, which can make maintenance and evolution of the code more difficult; Base class is outside the feature layer along with the generic repository implementation.
 Each particular implmentation is done in each feature.
 4. Code structure: There is no exception handling in the remote DataSource, which can cause unexpected failures; The data source had a try catch block to handled this situation.
 5. Code structure: Exceptions in the repository are all treated as server exceptions, without proper distinction between different types of errors.
-Implemented a new failure type in order to differentiate a local and remote server failures.
+Implemented a new LocalServerFailure type in order to differentiate a local and remote server failures.
+6. Code: The method _hasInternetConnection in the ConnectivityProvider class only returns true if google.com responds with 200, which may not be the ideal behavior; The idea behind is to know if can ping point an external resource any every usage website should do the trick.
+7. Code structure: The repository does not fetch data from the cache in case of a request failure, which affects the resilience of the application; If you do not have internet and the local repository fails, I would not know where to take the information from(Quite strange review this one)